MichelleTram/MichellePort.github.io/README.md

 - Data Insights and Presentation: Using visualizations to present insights. [pdf](https://github.com/MichelleTram/MichellePort.github.io/blob/43bce286e1e44eae1a8978b20896775374bc3ac0/1.%20CUSTOMER%20SEGMENTS%20REPORT.pdf) and [Power BI](https://github.com/MichelleTram/MichellePort.github.io/blob/43bce286e1e44eae1a8978b20896775374bc3ac0/3.%20CUSTOMER%20SEGMENTS%20%7C%20DASHBOARD.pbix)
 #### Task 1,2 will be entirely done by using Python (pandas, matplotlib and seaborn); task 3 will be done by using power BI.

+2. Telco customer churn analysis: The primary objective of this project is to extract valuable insights and devise actionable solutions to effectively tackle the issue of customer churn.
+The approach will involve the following key steps:
+- Data understanding.
+- Conducting an in-depth analysis to uncover the underlying drivers behind customer churn.
+- Constructing a linear regression model to predict the churn score of customers for the upcoming quarter.
+#### Through this well-structured plan, the goal is to gain a deeper understanding of customer churn and implement strategies that will lead to improved customer retention and business success: [analysis](https://colab.research.google.com/drive/1xerbRib6_IGz4AiO6lqADpb4X3T9QCtb?usp=sharing)